-Most of my pregnancy with my first daughter was spent in a quiet panic attack that crescendo at 6 months.
-As my belly grew in diameter, so did my anxiety level about becoming a mother.
-To some people, this life changing event is exciting and much anticipated.
-But anyone who’s ever approached a lifechanging event like this understands how exhausting and scary it can be: I felt unsettled in what my future would look like, uncomfortable in my own body, and completely alone in the pregnancy experience.
+Most of my pregnancy with my first daughter was spent in a quiet panic attack that crescendod at 6 months.
+As my belly grew in diameter, so did my anxiety level about her success in the world.
+To some people, having a daughter is exciting and easy peasy.
+But anyone who’s ever peered into the world of life with a girl understands how exhausting and scary it can be: I felt unsettled in what my daughter's future would look like, uncomfortable in the world we lived in, and completely alone in the parenting experience.

 While I had a caring husband by my side supporting me every step of the way I was overwhelmed and sad that I didn’t have a female figure in my life to guide me.
-The truth is I felt completely stuck and unaware of how I would care for another human being.
+The truth is I felt completely stuck and unaware of how I would nurture the best in another human being.
 When I brainstormed about what was preventing me from taking action, this is the list I came up with:

 - I have too many responsibilities.